 The ferry ride will take about 3 hours in total, and really depends on the weather and how good you are on the seas.
 I don’t get seasick so I was pretty sprightly most of the way, and spent most of my time on the outer deck breathing in sea air and watching the flying fish.
 This boat is bigger than the Lyudao one so at least you have that option of staying outside if the weather is good.
 Ferries may also be cancelled if the weather is bad and seas are deemed too rough!

-I was hoping to go from Lyudao directly to Lanyu and hopefully save myself some ferry time (Lyudao is an hour’s ferry ride from Taitung) but the short answer to this question is – don’t count on it.
+I was travelling own the east coast of Taiwan and hoping to go from Lyudao directly to Lanyu and hopefully save myself some ferry time (Lyudao is an hour’s ferry ride from Taitung) but the short answer to this question is – don’t count on it.
 You’ll need to ask the locals or the ticket office if any ferries are making any trips during that period during the busy summer period, but the likelihood is still quite low.

 Also the funny thing is that while there may be a chance to go from Lanyu to Lyudao, you can’t get from Lyudao to Lanyu by ferry directly unless you go back to Taitung first.

 What I ended up doing was going from Taitung to Lyudao for 2 nights, and then returning to Fugang Harbour before heading to Hengchun.
 Spent a few days exploring Kenting, and then from Houbihu Harbour I headed to Lanyu for 3 nights before returning to Houbihu and heading to Kaohsiung.

 Where to stay on Lanyu

 The beauty of Lanyu is that it’s not very touristy, which is great if you are looking for a quiet place, but not so for English speakers because there is very little on the web in English with regards to Lanyu accommodation.
 My suggestions are: